High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry

 We now examine the capability of the scheme to represent bathymetric obstacles that are not fully resolved at the grid scale.
 For this purpose, we consider a steady state solution of the one-dimensional shallow water equations with constant discharge $hu = q_{0}$, varying topography and friction.
-Given a bathymetry profile $z_{b}(x)$, we compute the water depth that balances the flow from the integration of the momentum equation in \eqref{eq:shw}, which reduces to the following nonlinear ODE:
+Given a bathymetry profile $z_{b}(x)$, we compute the water depth that balances the flow from the integration of the momentum equation in \eqref{eq:shw}, which reduces to the following nonlinear ODE

 A reference numerical solution of the ODE is computed using the classical fourth order Runge-Kutta scheme (RK44) \cite{lambert:1991} (see Table \ref{tab:rk4} in Appendix \ref{app:IMEX_coeffs}) on a mesh much finer than those used in the computations.
 For one dimensional subcritical flows we can impose only the value of one characteristic or physical variable at each boundary.
 Based on physical arguments, we impose, as customary, the discharge value at the inflow boundary and the water height $\zeta = \SI{0}{\meter}$ at the outflow boundary.
 Wall boundary conditions are applied on the $y-$direction.
 We employ a channel of length $L = \SI{100}{\meter}$ and the following bathymetry profile